qir-alliance/qat/docs/src/DeveloperGuide/ArchitectureOverview.md

 The aim of this document is to walk the reader through the vision and architecture of the QIR adaptor tool (QAT).
-To this end, we will be discussing how QAT uses both native and custom written LLVM passes to transform generic QIRs into ones which are targeted specific platforms and/or capabilities.
+To this end, we will be discussing how QAT uses both built-in and custom written LLVM passes to transform generic QIRs into ones which are targeted specific platforms and/or capabilities.

 We refer to any generic QIR as just "the QIR" or the generic QIR where as those